kiegroup/run-tests-with-build/run-tests-with-build-kogito-runtimes/README.md

 Execution
 ---------
 Tests are started from a project sources archive.
-By default we use latest kogito build version.
+By default, we use latest kogito build version.
 You can override this using `-Dkogito.download.build.version` property.

 Note
 ----